NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 Finally, we'll create tests for the `Sensor` class.
 These tests will test the `__init__` method and the `detect_vehicle` method.
 Implement at least two relevant unit tests.

+> **Note**: Because the Sensor is abstract you cannot directly test it.
+You can only test its concrete subclasses.

 ### Test the car park register method

 The car park register method should accept a `Sensor` or `Display` object.
 It should raise a `TypeError` if the object is neither a `Sensor` nor a `Display`.
 Before proceeding, think about where you would test this behaviour.
 Should you test it in the `CarPark` unit tests or the `Sensor` unit tests?
 Why?